Xilinx/bootgen/README.md

 bootgen.git - Source code for Xilinx Bootgen

 # Overview
 This repository contains source code to build Bootgen for SoC devices.
-Code related to generating obfuscated key is not part of this repository.

 This repository provides _NO_ support for traditional FPGA devices (Artix, Kintex, and Virtex families).
 These features are only available as part of Bootgen shipped with Vivado tools.